 Today’s Reading: Jonah

-But the Lord hurled a powerful wind over the sea, causing a violent storm that threatened to break the ship apart. – Jonah 1:4
+But the LORD hurled a powerful wind over the sea, causing a violent storm that threatened to break the ship apart (1:4).

 God stood between Jonah and Jonah’s alternative plan, and God got his attention – not in a quiet whisper but with a violent storm.
 After trying everything else, the crew on the ship threw Jonah overboard at his suggestion, for all of them knew that Jonah was running from the Lord.
 God had a plan, God intervened in Jonah’s life and now God had a way to get Jonah back on track.
 Granted this was probably not the way Jonah would have chosen, but Jonah was the one who was on a side track from the Lord’s will and this new plan was a consequence of Jonah’s own willful disobedience.